 Each assessment should be graded to one of the entrustment levels (see table 1 below) according to the tACP's performance during that assessment.
 It is important not to grade the tACP according to the assessor's overall opinion of the tACP in day-to-day practice, rather to focus on the performance in the assessment at hand.
+The easiest way to think of entrustment levels is that they are the level of supervision an ACP would need if they were to manage a similar case again.
 A grading of entrustment level 4 is highly unlikely for a tACP during any point of their training as this is the level expected of a higher specialty trainee ready to progress to consultant practice.